Gradebook Navigation Guide

 Article Summary

-After you log in you will see a list of all of your classes which have been set up.
+When teachers log in they will see a list of their classes which have been set up.

 Attendance